Random positioning machine

 A random positioning machine (RPM) is a mechanism that rotates biological samples along two independent axes to change their orientation in space in complex ways in order to eliminate the effect of gravity.
 RPMs are often used as an alternative to sub-orbital flights or drop towers in research studying the effects of weightlessness or microgravity on biological systems.

 Description

 The RPM is a more sophisticated development of the single-axis clinostat.
 RPMs usually consist of two independently rotating frames.
 One frame is positioned inside the other giving a very complex net change of orientation to a biological sample mounted in the middle.
-The RPM is sometimes wrongly referred to as the "3-D clinostat" (which rotates both axis in the same direction, i.e. both clockwise).
+The RPM is sometimes wrongly referred to as the "3-D clinostat" (which rotates both axes in the same direction, i.e. both clockwise).
 It is a microweight ('micro-gravity') simulator that is based on the principle of 'gravity-vector-averaging'.
 RPM provides a functional volume which is 'exposed' to simulated microweight.